2015 IPHC Annual Meeting

 2014 IPHC Annual Meeting

-The Ninetieth Annual Meeting of the International Pacific Halibut Commission will be held from Monday, January 13 through Friday, January 17, 2014 at the Grand Hyatt Seattle in Seattle, Washington.
-This year’s meeting is scheduled to open on Monday with presentations on the fishery, the 2013 stock assessment, and the harvest decision table, and conclude on Friday with Commission approval of catch limits and regulations.
+The Ninetieth Annual Meeting of the International Pacific Halibut Commission was held from Monday, January 13 through Friday, January 17, 2014 at the Grand Hyatt Seattle in Seattle, Washington.

 2013 IPHC Annual Meeting